denislohan/andela_canvas_app/README.md

 ## Setting up environment

 1. To run the app you will need to install both docker and docker-compose.
 For mac open [https://docs.docker.com/docker-for-mac/install/].
-I comes with both
+It comes with both
 2. You will need  canvas permissions to view data of your engineers. <br/>Go to canvas, account->settings->New Access Token. <br/> Paste it in the root .env for <CANVAS_API_KEY> key

 3. You are provided with example.env files in both root and server directories.
 Copy their content into the sister .env files you will create in the respective directories.